scaleway/terraform-provider-scaleway/docs/index.md

 }
 ```

-Beware as no locking mechanism are yet supported.
+Be careful as no locking mechanism are yet supported.
 Using scaleway object storage as terraform backend is not suitable if you work in a team with a risk of simultaneous access to the same plan.

 Note: For security reason it's not recommended to store secrets in terraform files.